 The initiative sought to assess local vulnerabilities along the Gulf Coast and empower the region to envision, plan and act to ensure resiliency and to sustain cultural, economic and ecological values in the face of growing coastal degradation.

 The Blue Ribbon Resilient Communities Project held a series of leadership forums held in 11 communities that engaged more than 1,100 stakeholders across the five Gulf States of Texas, Louisiana, Mississippi, Alabama and Florida.

-The America’s WETLAND Foundation released a report, “Beyond Unintended Consequences: Adaptation for Gulf Coast Resiliency and Sustainability,” in late 2012 that offers 30 recommendations for Gulf Coast sustainability based on research and testimony from the forums.
+At the end of the process, the America’s WETLAND Foundation released a report based on the forums entitled “Beyond Unintended Consequences: Adaptation for Gulf Coast Resiliency and Sustainability.”
+The report offers 30 recommendations for Gulf Coast sustainability based on research and testimony from the forums.

 The report’s recommendations fall into five distinct categories.

 - Seek urgent federal action by resolving conflicting federal policies and practices.
 Contradictory rules, regulations and agency priorities impede coastal restoration by delaying projects and increasing costs.
 A more orderly, efficient process must be established to meet urgent needs.

 - Deploy multiple lines of offense by decreasing regional vulnerabilities through cooperative action.
 Short-term thinking has led to consequence planning defined by inadequate, piecemeal fixes – mainly in the wake of disasters.
 The focus must shift to a long-term vision for the future that emphasizes adaptation by using innovative, systemic approaches that incorporate non-structural and structural elements.